AviatrixSystems/Docs/HowTos/site2cloud.rst

 If you have the following configuration you can select the Same Pre-shared Key as primary check box, which means the backup tunnel uses the same pre-shared key as the primary.

 - Enable HA check box selected
-- Enable Single IP HA check box not selected
+- Enable Single IP HA checkbox not selected
 - PSK-based authentication selected

-If the Enable HA check box is selected, you can enter a Pre-shared Key backup?
-Format?

-If the Enable HA check box is selected, you must enter the backup IP address of the backup gateway (.hagw).
+If the Enable HA checkbox is selected, you can enter a Pre-shared Key for the back-up (HA) gateway.
+Also if this checkbox is selected, you must enter the Remote Gateway IP address of the backup gateway (.hagw).

 Enable Single IP HA
 ^^^^^^^^^^^^^^^^^^^